Calisthenics, in many ways the first form of exercise, comes from the ancient Greek words kállos and sthénos, meaning "beauty" in "strength."

 We Have Separated the Mind From the Body and Spirit

-It is normal to associate exercise with isolation; isolate not only the body from the mind, but certain body parts from the rest of the body.
+It's normal to associate exercise with isolation; isolate not only the body from the mind, but certain body parts from the rest of the body.
 We reduce our very being and worth to a specific portion of our abdomen.
 Above our hip bone and below the rib cage.
 We have been reduced to a 4-inch block of tissue known as "the love handle."
 Rather than just a mind, we can run to the opposite extreme, reducing ourselves to a piece of flesh.
 Rather than treating the body, we create diseases of the mind.

 Where is the room for the spirit?
 Where is there fertile soil to grow character?
 What was once the only reason to exercise, has decayed into an abstract thought: What does exercise have to do with character building?
 What does my mind have to do with what my body does?
 What does any of this have to do with looking good with my shirt off?
 I take my clothes to the dry cleaners and they take care of it.
 I take my body to the gym, to my trainer, throw it in there and zone out, and they take care of the rest and return it back to me at the allotted time.
-Without the spirit, we develop a mechanized mind and lose our conscious mind (Einstellung effect).
+Without the spirit, we develop a mechanized mind, Einstellung effect, and lose our conscious mind.
 The opposite of mindfulness, but rather, mindlessness.
 Just unthinking machines, a calculator or a dump truck.

 Maybe Your Mind Doesn't Understand but Your Body and Spirit Does